ErikRutyna/BARBECUES/README.md

 NOTE: There appear to be some issues regarding freestream conditions with different initialization methods and getting the flowfield to converge.
 It is recommended to use either "freestream" or "exp" based initialization methods.
-Eventually all methods for initialization will be replaced with either a level set method or strict freestream method.

 ## Boundary Conditions
 BCs must follow this convention in order for the NUMBA JIT to properly